mrmorris/ryans-farm-oct/the-big-barn.md

-# The Barn
+# The Barn is Awesome

 ----

-Color: Red
+Color: Blue
 Material: Wood

 ## The Animals

 * Cat
 * Dog
+* Manatee